LACMIP/emu/docs/_documentation/taxonomy.md

 : LACMIP uses this field to track specific collecting localities where this taxon is known to occur.
 These should be listed e.g. "CIT 1154" or "LACMIP 363, LACMIP 8099."
 This field has primarily been used for Cretaceous taxa.

 Remarks
 : The bulk of your comments will go in this field, because it is where we record information about geographic and stratigraphic occurrence.
 Formats for different taxonomic dictionaries (Cretaceous vs. EPICC) differ.
 The generic Cretaceous format is "**STATE: Formation: Subunit**", repeating all higher levels for each occurrence.
 Ex: "CALIFORNIA: Ladd Fm: Baker Canyon; CALIFORNIA: Ladd Fm: Holz Shale."
 Formations and subunits should be formatted in line with lithostratigraphic information in the LACMIP Sites module.
-EPICC fossil distribution information is recorded in a single bibliographic remarks field (in order to preserve the north-to-south order of occurrences).
-See table below for more formatting examples.
+EPICC fossil distribution information is recorded in a single bibliographic remarks field in order to preserve the north-to-south order of occurrences (see [here]({{ site.baseurl }}/documentation/epicctaxonomy/) for details).
+The table below provides general formatting examples.

-  *Citation Remarks (Cretaceous taxa)* | *Explanation*
+  *Citation Remarks* | *Explanation*
   --- | ---
   STATE: Formation: Subunit | Denotes published species occurrence, or species occurrence found in LACMIP Collections.
 If the latter, "Cited In:" should also be "LACMIP Collection".
 Separate multiple occurrences for a given citation with semi-colons.
   [STATE: Formation: Subunit][ANTIQUATED] | Denotes antiquated species occurrence.